jrobledob/R2M_Colombia_banana_and_plantain/README.md

 ![](README_files/figure-gfm/question_4-2.png)<!-- -->

-## Question 5: How many years of experience do you have in each department?
+## Question 5: What are the most prevalent pests and diseases of bananas in the regions where you have experience?
+Please check all that apply.

 ``` r
 question_5<- filter(individual_surveys,question_number==5)